-The standard regulation system supplied with Portable Power Compressor Module units is designed to provide capacity control for the compressor only.
+The standard regulation system supplied with the compressor module units is designed to provide capacity control for the compressor only.
 Variable speed control of a driver engine is possible with additional equipment.
-Consult Portable Power Aftermarket Department for technical assistance for these applications.
+Consult Doosan Portable Power Aftermarket Department for technical assistance for these applications.